 The Mudanda Rock is a huge whale of pinkish-red stone that rises unexpectedly out of the bush with a flight of steps cut into its huge flank.
 The area looks like a stairway to the stars.
 At the foot of the steps is a signboard with more information about Mudanda Rock.

-Mudanda Rock is up to 4,550 million years old and a favourite place for leopards and elephants.
+Mudanda Rock is up to 4,550 million years old and a favorite place for leopards and elephants.
 Mudanda according to the locals means a place of dried meat.
-The rock is massive and runs for 1.5km and at the peak adorns the colours pink and purple.
+The rock is massive and runs for 1.5km and at the peak adorns the colors pink and purple.
 From here you can see the Galana River as it snakes through the Yatta Plateau.